RedPointGlobal/redpoint-rpi/docs/readme-values.md

 ## Generating Your Overrides

-The **Interaction CLI** is the primary way to create your overrides file.
-It walks you through every configuration decision, prompts for sensitive values, and writes both your `overrides.yaml` and `secrets.yaml` in one pass.
+Run the **Interaction CLI** to generate your overrides.
+It walks you through every configuration decision, prompts for sensitive values, and writes both `overrides.yaml` and `secrets.yaml` in one pass.

 ```bash
 bash deploy/cli/interactioncli.sh
 ```

-The CLI covers:
+The CLI guides you through:

 | Step | What it configures |
 |------|--------------------|